 2 - Amtrak site - Amtrak comes into Washington at Union Station on Capitol Hill.

 Metrorail, or "Metro” – is clean, modern, safe and easy to use.
-WISE will provide each of you with $100.00 in Metro cards to help supplement your local subway travel within the Washington, D.C. area.
-These cards are to be used to help supplement the costs of traveling to and from your meetings but they will not cover all of these costs.
+WISE will provide each of you with $100.00 in Metro use to help supplement your local subway travel within the Washington, D.C. area.
+These cards are to be used for travel to and from your meetings, but they will not cover all of your personal and recreational Metro costs.
 You will be responsible for the remainder.

-Your dorms are located within walking distance of your daily office spaces so you will not need to use Metro to get back and forth every day.
+Your dorms are located within walking distance of your daily office spaces and you will not need to use Metro to get back and forth every day.

 Rates vary depending on the destination point and time of day.
-Rates, routes and schedule information can be found online or by calling 202.637.7000.
+Metro rates, routes, and schedule information can be found online or by calling 202.637.7000.
 (Metro Map)

-BUSES: DC buses also accept the Metro SmartTrip cards, or you may use cash.
-Riders must have the exact fare for each bus trip since drivers do not make change.
+BUSES: You may use cash on the buses but you will pay a higher fare, and riders must have the exact fare for each bus trip as drivers do not make change.
 Rates vary depending on the destination point and the time of day.
 Schedules, rates and other information are available online.